apoxnen/markdown-cv/index.md

 ## Projects & Awards

 __Hackathons__

 I've attended multiple hackathons in Helsinki region during my studies.
-These include the likes of Game Jam, Stupid Hackathon and Junction.
-Junction is Europes largest hackathon, which we participated in with a team of three coders and two designers.
+These include the likes of Finnish Game Jam, Stupid Hackathon and Junction.
+My personal favourite was Junction 2017, Europes largest hackathon, which we participated in with a team of three coders and two designers.
 We created a VR game, without mentionable experience about the domain beforehand, which won the game jam track and got us into the finals (top 6 projects).
 A great experience overall and learned a bunch about Unity, developing for HTC Vive and pitching without having slept properly for a few days.

+__Finnish Military Service__

+I served in Kajaani Brigade from `Jul 2014` to `Jun 2015`.
+My military rank is second lieutenant and at the end of my conscription I received the medal for best leader of our class.

 ### Languages